And just like that, the final Grand Slam of the calendar is upon us!

 But the pressure of chasing that record is clearly getting to Serena as her recent temper tantrums show.
 More popcorn may be needed if its Sharapova to send her home on day one.

-Should you fancy a punt on the Russian to cause an opening day upset (+275) and claim a rare win over the heavily fancied Williams (-350), be sure to head over to United Gamblers for the best online sports betting sites.
+Should you fancy a punt on the Russian to cause an opening day upset (+275) and claim a rare win over the heavily fancied Williams (-350).

 Novak knows what’s required